LLNL/Caliper/README.md

 capabilities.
 The flexible combination and configuration of these services allows you to quickly assemble recording solutions for a wide range of usage scenarios.

+Many of the services provide additional configuration options.
+Refer to the service documentation to learn more.

 You can enable the services required for your measurement with the `CALI_SERVICES_ENABLE` configuration variable